Company Liquidation Specialist

-Russell & Co. are liquidation accounting specialists with over 40 years experience.
+Russell & Co. are a company liquidation specialist firm with over 40 years experience.

 - Highly skilled and experienced liquidation firm

 - Advice on next steps after liquidation

 All business owners dread knowing that their enterprise may need to go into liquidation.
 They can see it as a failure on their part and it can be highly demoralising.
 Yet, when your business is unable to pay its debts, liquidating is usually your only option.
 Needless to say, this is a sensitive time for businesses and it’s vital that you have the right help when going into this complex process.
 You need the aid of a chartered accountant who is highly conversant in Irish laws and statutes pertaining to liquidation.
 You need a firm who will guide you through each step of the process.
 A firm that understands and is sensitive to the difficulties encountered by company directors and shareholders in this time of great uncertainty.

 We are a highly skilled and experienced company liquidation firm, and have been appointed as liquidator to numerous Irish companies in recent years.
 Partner John Russell holds an Insolvency Practicing Certificate from Chartered Accountants Ireland and can assist in all aspects of corporate insolvency and restructuring.
 We can guide you through each step of this potentially complicated process in plain speaking, no-nonsense terms and help you as the director and your shareholders to emerge on the other side.

 Here we’ll share some of our knowledge and expertise on the subject of company liquidation to help you to feel better about taking this daunting but necessary step.